xlibsWrapper yak

 xlibsWrapper is a remnant of the far past when Xorg became modular (around 7.0 version in 2005) where it’s single tarball release was split into ~200 smaller packages. nixpkgs kept this transitional package to ease porting to the new set of packages.

-diffoscope helped me a lot while working on the transition: if binaries before and after the change look the the same then chances are high I did not break any users.
+diffoscope helped me a lot while working on the transition: if binaries before and after the change look the same then chances are high I did not break any users.

 Another yak became a bit less hairy.